ghi-electronics/BrainPad-Docs/go-beyond/projects/pong.md

 ---
 ![Pong](images/pong.gif)

-The classic Pong game -- the grandfather of all games!
+The classic Pong game -- the grandfather of all video games!
 Now over 45 years old!

 **Difficulty: Easy**